dhui808/software-concepts/apache/httpclient.md

 consumeContent() is now (4.1.2) deprecated.
 A one liner instead: EntityUtils.consume(response.getEntity());
 if you don't consume the entity, the HttpClient will consider the request as still in progress.
 Note: This solution makes more sense.

+### HttpClient Doc
+    7.2.
+Stateful HTTP connections
+    While HTTP specification assumes that session state information is always embedded in HTTP messages in the form of HTTP cookies and therefore HTTP connections are always stateless, this assumption does not always hold true in real life.
+There are cases when HTTP connections are created with a particular user identity or within a particular security context and therefore cannot be shared with other users and can be reused by the same user only.
+Examples of such stateful HTTP connections are NTLM authenticated connections and SSL connections with client certificate authentication.